aspirity-inc/easydev/documentation/src/content/docs/components/Progress/stepper.md

 title: Stepper
 ---

-Stepper displays progress through a sequence of logical and numbered steps.
+The Stepper displays progress through a sequence of logical and numbered steps.

 The Stepper can have the next props: count, currentStep, numeric.
 [See there](/storybook/?path=/docs/core-progress-stepper--docs) to get more information.